rmsk2/pgz2flash/README.md

 as the value of the `-name` option the program must be started as `/test`.
 The value of `-desc` can be used to define the program description shown by `lsf`. `-out` sets the name of the file in which the conversion result is stored.
 Before you can run the resulting KUP you have to write it either to onboard flash via `FoenixMgr` or to a flash cartridge via `fcart`.
 The created KUPs are agnostic with respect to their storage location in flash memory.
-The `-version` option can be used to retrieve version information of your copy of `pgz2flash`.
+The `-version` option can be used to retrieve version information about your copy of `pgz2flash`.
 If you intend to write the transformation result to onboard flash via `FoenixMgr` you will need separate 8K flash blocks instead of a single cartridge image which is required by `fcart`.
 Use the option `-onboard` to create the KUP as a collection of 8K blocks which can be processed by `FoenixMgr`.